TEAMMATES/teammates/docs/troubleshooting-guide.md

   **SOLUTION**: Ensure the date format of your computer matches the below.
 For Windows, [this link](http://www.sevenforums.com/tutorials/3530-time-format-change.html) may be useful.

   ![troubleshooting-test-5.png](images/troubleshooting-test-5.png)

-* **ERROR**: `java.lang.UnsupportedClassVersionError` when running on staging server.

-  **SOLUTION**: This can happen if you have Java 8 installed on your computer.
-Change Eclipse configuration to use Java 7 instead.
-[Here is a useful reference]( http://java.wildstartech.com/Java-Platform-Standard-Edition/mac-os-x-java-development/how-to-configure-eclipse-to-run-with-java-7-when-java-8-is-installed).

 * **ERROR**: `InstructorCourseDetailsPageUiTest` fails in production server due to Gmail's access restriction (e.g `javax.mail.AuthenticationFailedException`)